fpoirotte/cryptal/docs/src/index.rst

 Cryptal is a Cryptography Abstraction Layer for PHP.

-This project is comprised of a unified API, which serves as an abstraction layer for various cryptographic libraries.
+This project is comprised of a unified API, which serves as an abstraction layer for various cryptographic libraries, and plugins which add support for the various cryptography primitives.

 You can find additional information about this project on the following websites: